wp-plugins/listly/readme.txt

 30% of blog posts on the web are in the form of numbered lists.
 Numbered list posts are the best performing content on the web.
 Listly just makes those posts social & collaborative.
 Listly turns lists in a form of media on a par with slides & video.

-Watch this video to learn the value of embedding Listly lists on your Wordpress blog:
+**Watch to learn the value of embedding Listly lists on your blog:**

 [youtube http://www.youtube.com/watch?v=sAmOywUMpaA]